Root Canals in Deltona, Florida

 So, what is a “root canal” anyways?
 Well, in simple terms, if decay has gotten deep into the inside of a tooth it can spread into the root chamber.
 There is a small opening at the bottom of each root that “feeds” the tooth via a blood supply.
 This provides nutrients to keep the tooth healthy, as well as a nerve that notifies you of pressure or temperature changes.
 When an infection gets into this chamber, the body tries to protect itself and white blood cells attack it.
 This creates the abscess or swelling and puts pressure onto the nerve causing discomfort.
 Doing root canal therapy involves removing the nerve and blood supply (and infection) and sealing it up with a medicated material that blocks the infection from spreading.

-The front teeth often have only one root, whereas the bicuspids tend to have two and the molars often have three of more canals that need to be cleaned out, so they are a little more “technique-sensitive”.
-If the decay extends below the gumline, it may be necessary to do a procedure called “crown-lengthening” in which we need to trim the tissue back to allow room to place a crown restoration on top of the tooth.
-In other cases, we may simply place a composite filling in the top of the tooth and monitor it over time.
+The front teeth often have only one root, whereas the bicuspids tend to have two and the molars often have three or more canals that need to be cleaned out, so they are a little more “technique-sensitive.”

 ROOT CANAL FAQ’s